 This doesn’t seem like a great return now.
 Isn't it?

-- This is the reason why CAGR is used to calculate returns as it gives more accurate picture of returns earned.
+- This is the reason why CAGR is used to calculate returns as it gives a more accurate picture of returns earned.

-- To understand how a CAGR of 7.6% increases the value of original investment of Rs 25 lac, please have a look at the table below:
+- To understand how a CAGR of 7.6% increases the value of the original investment of Rs 25 lac, please have a look at the table below:

 CAGR assumes that returns are constant and investment will be growing at a constant rate.

 Now as you might have noticed, CAGR is a theoretically calculated return figure that determines a fixed annual growth rate on an investment, which will result in the final investment value.
-In reality, it doesn’t happen like this - at least in stock market related investments.
+In reality, it doesn’t happen like this - at least in stock market-related investments.
 Returns can vary from one year to other.
-It can in fact be something like this:
+It can, in fact, be something like this:

-So as you see in table above, the returns vary a lot every year.
+So as you see in the table above, the returns vary a lot every year.
 But CAGR smooth-ens out the volatility in returns and tells you one figure (7.6%), which would have produced the final (required) investment value, if returns were equal to the calculated figure (of 7.6% in our example) every year.
 To bring more clarity to the concept of CAGR, try to understand this that just because a financial investment has given 7.6% returns on average (CAGR), it doesn’t mean that the investment would have actually grown by 7.6% every year.

-Internal rate of Return is used to calculate returns when you are investing some amount at fixed intervals.
+Internal Rate of Return is used to calculate returns when you are investing some amount at fixed intervals.
 So this method of return calculation is suitable for those people who invest/save on a periodic basis.
 The only condition to use this method is that investment should be made at regular time intervals.
 It can be weekly, monthly or even annually.

-Lets see how it is done.
+Let us see how it is done.